Bremen Regional S-Bahn: RS 3/RS 30

 Replacing the regional rail service between Bremen and Oldenburg, the RS 3 line extends to Bad Zwischenahn, integrating key stops such as Delmenhorst, Oldenburg, and Hude.
 Introduced in 2010, the service has evolved with the addition of rapid connections to Wilhelmshaven via Oldenburg.

 With reduced intermediate stops, travel times between Bremen and Oldenburg have been optimized.
 Since 2022, the newly introduced RS 30 line complements the RS 3, offering faster connections and providing expanded capacity along this heavily trafficked corridor.

 RS 4

 The RS 4 line ensures robust connectivity between Nordenham and Bremen Hauptbahnhof, serving key towns along the Unterweser.
 Since its inception in 2010, the line has operated with hourly frequencies, bolstered by modernized stops like Kirchhammelwarden, reopened in 2014.

 RS 6

 The RS 6 line links Rotenburg (Wümme) with Verden (Aller).
 While bypassing Bremen, it is an integral part of the network, providing essential connections for commuters and rural areas.
 Operating on a bi-hourly schedule, peak hours feature an hourly service using modern electric trains.

 History

+In the 1970s, the state Free Hanseatic City of Bremen first planned both regional train and underground systems.
+The S-Bahn was intended to connect the city with surrounding municipalities.
+It wasn't meant to completely operate underground, but rather as an independent rail system that would also connect different city neighborhoods.
+An underground line was to run from Delmenhorst through Huchting, Bremen Airport, the city center, University of Bremen, and Borgfeld and end in Lilienthal.